-European eCall: Hardware Quandary
+European eCall: Hardware quandary

 Automakers selling cars in Europe face a specific network access technology issue when planning their response to the proposed legislation that will require them to fit eCall to all cars that are "Type Approved" from 2015.
-According purely to the technology requirements of the regulation, automakers could simply select 2G as the preferred access technology for an eCall-only system.
+On the basis of the technology requirements of the regulation, automakers could simply select 2G as the preferred access technology for an eCall-only system.

-The majority of cars that are sold in 2015, however, can reasonably be expected to still be on the road in 2025, and many even through to 2030 and beyond.
+The majority of cars that are sold in 2015, however, are likely to still be on the road in 2025, and many even through to 2030 and beyond.
 Therefore, the critical question for automakers is which network access technologies will still be operational in all European countries in the period between 2025 and 2030?

-European mobile operators are not in a position to provide the desired guarantees about the future availability of 2G in Europe for several reasons (as outlined earlier in the section Network evolution is difficult to predict).
+European mobile operators are not in a position to provide guarantees about the future availability of 2G in Europe for the reasons outlined in the section Network evolution is difficult to predict.
 European automakers are therefore faced with the difficult task of deciding between;